hubgit122/SimpleRISC/README.md

 ---

 ## General
-** SimpleRISC ** is an optional coursework of one of my favorite class -- High Performance Computer Systems, lectured by Weiwu Hu, the chief engineer of [Loongson](https://en.wikipedia.org/wiki/Loongson).
+** SimpleRISC ** is an optional coursework of one of my favorite class -- High-Performance Computer Systems, lectured by Weiwu Hu, the chief engineer of [Loongson](https://en.wikipedia.org/wiki/Loongson).

-Though very simple with the absence of the executing out-of-order feature and the memory access feature and a very simple ISA, this simple "CPU" implementation employs a full featured in-order pipeline, witch is very useful in understanding the essence of the superscalar feature of modern CPU micro-architecture design.
+Though very simple with the absence of the executing out-of-order feature and the memory access feature and a very simple ISA, this simple "CPU" implementation employs a full featured in-order pipeline, which is very useful in understanding the essence of the superscalar feature of modern CPU micro-architecture design.

 ## The Instruction Set

 ### Basic Features
  * RISC
- * 16 bit width instructions and data
+ * 16-bit width instructions and data
  * 8 GPR (general purpose registers), #0 GPR is always zero
  * one fixed-point ALU